Polly Pattullo: Early years and education

-Pattullo was born in London, and during her early childhood lived with her family at the boys' preparatory school in Richmond where her father was headmaster.
-As she has recalled: "We had books at home but I wouldn’t consider my parents as having been 'great readers'.
+Pattullo was born in London, England, and during her early childhood lived with her family at the boys' preparatory school in Richmond where her father was headmaster.
+As she has recalled: "We had books at home but I wouldn't consider my parents as having been 'great readers'.
 I remember a long, low bookcase in the sitting room with the Encyclopedia Britannica gathering dust on the bottom shelf.
-The books were mainly non-fiction — illustrated tomes about art or classical Greece — and Readers' [sic] Digest.
+The books were mainly non-fiction — illustrated tomes about art or classical Greece — and Reader's Digest.
 I don't remember my parents reading novels but I do remember some tut-tutting about the trial of Lady Chatterley’s Lover — a book that certainly wouldn't have been their bedtime reading."
 After attending school in London, Pattullo went on to study politics at the University of Edinburgh, where her concerns and thinking broadened to include class, race and feminism.